How to maximize your social media impact

-by Vanina Farber, Patrick Reichert Published 22 April 2022 in Brain circuits • 2 min read
+by Vanina Farber, Patrick Reichert Published April 22, 2022 in Brain Circuits • 2 min read

 From the conversations we are having with executives and board members in the financial sector, net zero commitments start with understanding how a company aligns itself with respect to scope 1, 2 (buildings, transportation of employees, electricity, waste management, etc.) and scope 3 (financial products).